Rajeshk-23/AWS-Learning/Day15-AWS CICD/simple-python/README.md

 For this Python Flask application, two shell scripts are created: stopcontainer.sh: (Placed in a scripts folder) Used to stop any running application containers. startcontainer.sh: (Placed in a scripts folder) Used to pull the Docker image from Docker Hub and run it, exposing the application on a specified port (e.g., 5000, as defined in the Dockerfile).
-These scripts are referenced within the appspec.yaml hooks.
+These scripts are referenced within the appspec.yaml hooks.2  2 b2 1
 Initiating a Deployment (and Troubleshooting):

 Go to the CodeDeploy application and select the "Deployments" tab.